mattclarke/advent_of_code_24/README.md

 ## Day 14
 - Part 1: Use modulo to jump forward 100 seconds.
 - Part 2: I assumed that for the tree that there would be no overlapping robots - it worked out!

+Alternative but slower: calculate the safety vs time.
+When the tree appears the safety should be minimised as the tree is mostly in one quadrant, so the multiplication to calculate the safety would give a lower value (see code).